-The trowel blades finish concrete as they rotate around its surface.
-Blades are classified as combination (8 inches wide), float (8 or 10 inches wide), or finish (6 inches wide).
-The trowel is equipped with four blades, equally spaced in a radial pattern, attached to the vertical rotating shaft by means of a spider assembly.
+The blades of the trowel finish concrete as they are rotated around the surface.
+This trowel comes equipped with four combination blades, equally spaced in a radial pattern, attached to the vertical rotating shaft by means of the spider assembly.